ddialar/graphql.directives.101/README.md

 }
 ```

-We obtaine this API's behaviour because the `@auth` directive is applied to specific fields and this user has not enough authorization role in order to get that fields information.
+We obtaine this API's behaviour because the `@auth` directive is applied to specific fields of the object type and this user who is placing the request has not enough authorization role in order to get that fields information.

-Finally, if you can run the request `Get all users SYSADMIN` contained into the `Auth Directive` folder, you will be able to get the whole data without any issue.
+Finally, if you can run the request `Get all users SYSADMIN` contained into the `Auth Directive` folder, you will be able to get the whole users data without any issue.
+That happends because this user owns the needed role level in order to receive data.